CLAIRE-Labo/python-ml-research-template/README.md

 We support the following platforms for installing the project dependencies and running the code.

-- **AMD64 platforms (x86-64)** to run on Linux servers like the EPFL HaaS servers, WSL on locals machines, Kubernetes clusters like the EPFL RunAI cluster and other cloud services, and supports for NVIDIA GPUs.
+- **AMD64(x86-64) platforms supporting Docker** to run on Linux machines (e.g. EPFL HaaS servers), Windows laptops with WSL, macOS with Intel CPU, Kubernetes clusters like the EPFL RunAI cluster, and other cloud services.
+With support for NVIDIA GPUs.
   Refer to `installation/docker-amd64/README.md`.
-- **macOS with Apple Silicon (`osx-arm64`)** with support for MPS hardware acceleration.
+- **macOS with Apple Silicon (`osx-arm64`)** to run on native Apple Silicon and for the MPS (Apple Silicon) hardware acceleration.
   Refer to `installation/osx-arm64/README.md`.

 We list below our direct dependencies (with major versions when relevant) for users with other needs.